Battlefield: Bad Company: Setting

-The game is set in the near future and focuses on a war between the United States and Russia in the fictional country of Serdaristan.
-It follows a four-man fireteam from "B" Company of the 222nd Army battalion, commonly called "Bad Company," composed of troublemakers whose use in the battlefield is limited to the role of cannon fodder.
+The game is set in the near future and focuses on a war between the United States and Russia near the fictional country of Serdaristan.
+It follows a four-man fireteam from "B" Company of the 222nd Army battalion, commonly called "Bad Company," composed of troublemakers who are mainly used as cannon fodder.
 Private Preston Marlowe (David Menkin), newly transferred to the company, is the game's protagonist.
-The more intelligent but nervous Private Terrence Sweetwater (Richard Lynson) serves as a foil to Private George Gordon Haggard Jr. (Nigel Whitmey), a pyromaniac and the comic relief of the story.
-Sergeant Samuel D. Redford (Bruce Johnson) is the team's leader.
-He is the first to volunteer for his position in exchange for shortening his term of service and has only three days left to serve.
+The intelligent but nervous Private Terrence Sweetwater (Richard Lynson) serves as a foil to Private George Gordon Haggard Jr. (Nigel Whitmey), a pyromaniac and the comic relief of the story.
+Sergeant Samuel D. Redford (Bruce Johnson) is the team's leader, who volunteered to be transferred to Bad Company in exchange for shortening his term of service and has only three days left to serve.
 The campaign takes place in the fictional Caucasian country of Serdaristan, and a fictional Middle Eastern city called Sadiz near the Caspian Sea.